Super Mario 64: Rumors, conspiracy theories, and glitches

 Rumors spread rapidly after the game's release.
 The most popular was a pervasive rumor that Luigi existed as an unlockable character.
 In 1996, IGN offered a prize of $100 if a player could find Luigi, to no avail.
 Fueling the rumor was a very blurry message on a statue in the courtyard of Princess Peach's Castle, thought to say "L is real 2401".
 This was disproved in 1998, when a fan received a letter from Nintendo that the programmers included the text as a joke and it was not supposed to say anything.
-In July 2020, 24 years and 1 month after the initial release of Super Mario 64, unused assets for Luigi from the scrapped multiplayer mode were discovered in the game's development files, in an event known as the Nintendo Gigaleak.
+In July 2020, 24 years and 1 month after the initial release of Super Mario 64, unused assets for Luigi from the scrapped multiplayer mode were discovered in the game's development files, in an event colloquially known as the Nintendo Gigaleak.

-Satirical conspiracy theories about the game became popular in 2020, and were grouped into the "Super Mario 64 iceberg", an Internet meme of an iceberg, with the less likely theories representing places closer to the bottom of the "ocean".
-One popular rumor involves a "Wario Apparition", based on an E31996 presentation with Charles Martinet voicing a disembodied Wario head.
+Satirical conspiracy theories about the game became popular in the early 2020s.
+One popular theory was the "Wario Apparition", based on an E3 1996 presentation with Charles Martinet voicing a disembodied Wario head.
 Some fans believed that the Wario head remained in some copies of the game.
-Conspiracy theorists also spread the rumor that "every copy of Super Mario 64 is personalized", claiming that certain bizarre phenomena existed in only certain copies of the game.
+Conspiracy theorists have also spread the rumor that "every copy of Super Mario 64 is personalized", claiming that certain bizarre phenomena existed in only certain copies of the game.
+These theories (among others) were grouped into an Internet meme known as the "Super Mario 64 iceberg", with less likely theories representing places being placed closer to the bottom of the "ocean".
+The aforementioned "every copy of Super Mario 64 is personalized" conspiracy theory is placed at the very bottom of the meme.